Sachittarway/FSAD-Employee-Management-System/README.md

 - **Employee** can:
   - Login to the system
   - Change the password
-  - View profile with detailed personal info
+  - View and edit profile with detailed personal info
   - Raise resource request to the manager

 ### Manager Module: